 - 2 Does this apply to me and my desktop or laptop?

-Please update your software to integrate your systems with Glance’s APIs to use TLSv1.2.
-To protect your privacy and your customers’ privacy, Glance will discontinue the use of TLS1.0.
+Please upgrade your Glance users’ clients and your software to integrate your systems with Glance’s APIs to use TLSv1.2.
+To protect your privacy and your customers’ privacy, Glance will discontinue the use of TLS1.0 on May 1st, 2019.

 What is this about?